plengauer/abom-http/README.md

 # abom-http
-An abombination of a http server
+An abombination of an http server.
+It can serve directories or use arbitrary executables to generate http responses.